-The Equipment Connection is the disAbility Resource Center’s adaptive medical equipment reuse program.
-The Equipment Connection accepts new and gently used equipment, cleans and repairs it, and then returns it to those in the community who would not otherwise be able to obtain it.
+The Equipment Connection is the disAbility Resource Center’s free adaptive medical equipment reuse program.
+We accept new and gently used equipment, clean and repair it, and then return it to those in the community who would not otherwise be able to obtain it.

 Recycling durable medical equipment, particularly outgrown children’s equipment, keeps it out of landfills and provides help to others.